-6 Croarkin, M. C., Internal NIST Correspondence, July & August 1993.
+&lt;sup>7Croarkin, M. C., Internal NIST Correspondence, July & August 1993.

+- Restraint ID;

+- Check Standard ID;

+- Check Standard Nominal Value;

+- Starting Restraint Number;

+- Calibration Design ID;

+- Average Corrected Temperature in Degrees C;

+- Average Corrected Pressure in Pascal;

+- Average Corrected Humidity in Percent;

+- Average Computed Air Density in mg/cm;

+- Observed Standard Deviation of the Process;

-Accepted Standard Deviation of the Process;
+- Accepted Standard Deviation of the Process;

-Degrees of Freedom;
+- Degrees of Freedom;

-F-Ratio;
+- F-Ratio;

-Observed Correction of the Check Standard;
+- Observed Correction of the Check Standard;

-Accepted Mass Correction of the Check Standard;
+- Accepted Mass Correction of the Check Standard;

-t-Value; and
+- t-Value; and

-Expanded Uncertainty assigned to the Check Standard.
+- Expanded Uncertainty assigned to the Check Standard.

-When either version of the Mass Code is run, it produces two files, one called "control" and one called "statis."
+When the Mass Code is run, it produces two files in addition to the report, one called "control" and one called "statis."
 The "control" file contains a string of data for each series that contains: the month, day, year, check standard identification, observed value for the check standard, balance identification, process standard deviation, degrees of freedom, weighing design identification, average temperature, range of temperature during the measurement, average pressure, range of pressure during the measurement, average humidity, range of humidity during the measurement, air density, range of air density during the measurement, operator identification, and a flag for process control results (0 = ok; a number 1, 2, or 3 (depending on the version of the Mass Code used) flags that the check standard failed, the observed standard deviation failed, or both failed).
 This file can be imported to a spreadsheet using a parse function so that each item is entered into a separate cell and saved.
 The "statis" file contains F-test and t-test data for each series run in the Mass Code.
 Unless an assignable blunder is detected in the data, all out of control series must be saved in the control chart file or the statistical limits will gradually become artificially small resulting in an increased number of failed tests.

-Each of these files should be saved by another name and/or in another directory immediately after each run of the Mass Code because the data is not cumulatively saved.
-These files contain information for the preceding Mass Code reduction only, and are written over with each run of the Mass Code.
+Each of these files should be saved by another name and/or in another directory immediately after each run of the Mass Code.